 2. Use Color-Coded Samples

 Paint 2x2 foot samples on each building elevation.
 View them at different times of day and in different weather conditions.
 Bay Area fog can make colors appear different than in direct sun.
+Involve residents in the selection process to increase buy-in.

 3. Plan for Weather Contingencies

 In coastal areas like Half Moon Bay or Pacifica, fog and moisture can delay painting.
 Build buffer days into the schedule.
 Apply paint only when temperatures are above 50°F and humidity below 70%.
+Use weather monitoring apps to stay ahead.

 4. Require Daily Cleanup

 Ensure crews clean debris, store materials safely, and pressure wash overspray daily.
 This maintains safety and resident goodwill.
+We include cleanup in our daily checklist and have a zero-tolerance policy for mess.

 5. Document Everything

 Take photos before, during, and after.
 Keep logs of weather conditions, material batch numbers, and crew hours.
 This documentation is invaluable for warranty claims and future projects.
+It also helps with SEO when content is properly structured.

 Frequently Asked Questions